MicrosoftDocs/visualstudio-docs.es-es/docs/modeling/how-to-add-a-drag-and-drop-handler.md

 ---
-title: "Cómo: agregar un controlador de arrastrar y colocar | Documentos de Microsoft" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'How to: Add a Drag-and-Drop Handler | Microsoft Docs' ms.custom: ms.date: 11/04/2016
+ms.reviewer: